Anand2k29/Git-Mastery/README.md

 ---

-## 🐍 Interactive Python Revision Tool
+## 🐍 Interactive Python Revision Tools
 Forget scrolling through documentation.
-This repo includes a custom Python CLI tool to help you find the right command instantly or test your knowledge!
+This repo includes custom Python CLI tools to help you find the right command instantly or test your knowledge!

+### 1. The Git Guide (Cheat Sheet & Revision)
+An interactive terminal menu that helps you find the exact workflow commands you need.
 **How to run it:**
 1. Open your terminal in this folder.
 2. Run: `python git_guide.py`

+### 2. Git Survival Mode (The Game)
+Test your skills under pressure!
+Production is on fire.
+Can you type the correct Git commands to save the project and earn the rank of Git Master?
+**How to run it:**
+1. Open your terminal in this folder.
+2. Run: `python git_survival_game.py`